 Bisnow: It seems like there are two tracks here for smart technologies: creating a better tenant experience and reducing operational costs.

 O’Connell: Those “tracks” are really two sides of the same coin.
-As an owner, the more information I have about my building — understanding needs and usage habits, knowing the ecosystem — the better experience I can provide my residents and the more efficiently I can manage my building.
+As an owner, the more information I have about my building — understanding needs and usage habits, knowing the ecosystem — the better experience I can provide my residents.
+And the more efficiently I can manage my building.

 Bisnow: What sort of demands are multifamily owners facing now from their residents?

 We’re working to be good partners to solve the challenges in our communities, especially in the older properties where the infrastructure isn’t always as strong.
 One owner in particular comes to mind.
 They have several properties in the Southwest with bulk service from CenturyLink.
 When the shutdown happened, the owner found demand was outpacing the existing network bandwidth.
-They came to us for a solution; we doubled the speed to those properties and waived any additional fees for the upgrades.
+They came to us for a solution.
+We doubled the speed to those properties and waived any additional fees for the upgrades.
 We chose to do that because we believe in the partnership we have with this owner.

 Bisnow: The pandemic is causing so many rapid shifts in technology and society.
 How important is it to have a network that can evolve in response?

 O’Connell: Two of the teams that I oversee at CenturyLink are sales engineering and sales support, and they go hand in hand.
 So while engineering is designing and deploying solutions, the support team is there to monitor networks and ensure success.
-Other companies might have a single representative overseeing hundreds of properties, but we cap our reps at about 45 or 50 so that they can interact with every owner on a weekly or biweekly basis.
+Other companies might have a single representative overseeing hundreds of properties.
+But we cap our reps at about 45 or 50 so they can interact with every owner on a weekly or biweekly basis.
 In the current environment, there are more questions than ever, and our reps are there to be the front line in answering those questions, supporting the leasing and property management staff.

 Bisnow: Where do you think the future of connectivity is for multifamily developments?